 I cut out a section of this border and paired it with the blue floral.

-These two papers so precious together and recreate the illusion of a lovely papered room.
+These two papers look so precious together and recreate the illusion of a lovely wallpapered room.

-Restoring a dollhouse takes a lot of hard work and research, but many people also create brand new dollhouses with a mix of new and vintage items.
+Restoring an antique dollhouse takes a lot of hard work and research, but many people also create brand new dollhouses with a mix of new and vintage items.

 Danielle creates roomboxes, a smaller version of a dollhouse that focuses on a particular room.
 Notice the tiny dollhouse on the shelf…how cute!